tisanelabs/tisanedocs/tisane_settings.md

 * provide cues about the content to improve the results
 * select the sections of the output are to be shown
 * define standards and formats in use
+* define and calculate the signal to noise ranking

 The following sections will elaborate on each purpose.
 All settings are optional.
 To leave all settings to default, simply provide an empty object (`{}`).

-#### Content Cues
+#### Content Cues and Instructions

 `format` (string) - the format of the content.
 Some policies will be applied depending on the format.
 Certain logic in the underlying language models may require the content to be of a certain format (e.g. logic applied on the reviews may seek for sentiment more aggressively).
+The default format is empty / undefined.
 The format values are:

 * `review` - a review of a product or a service or any other review.
 Normally, the underlying language models will seek for sentiment expressions more aggressively in reviews.
 * `dialogue` - a comment or a post which is a part of a dialogue.
 An example of a logic more specific to a dialogue is name calling.
 A single word like "idiot" would not be a personal attack in any other format, but it is certainly a personal attack when part of a dialogue.